 The Grand Finale

 By the time our fourth and final game drive began, we had already seen every animal we had hoped to see.
 We were completely content with the previous drives and sightings, so anything additional would just be icing on the cake.
 The drive started off slow, and periods of 15-20 minutes passed without even seeing as much as an impala.
 Then out of nowhere Laura spotted something moving in the distance.
-At first we couldn’t identify what it was, but our tracker looked back at us and said “Lions”.
+At first we couldn’t identify what it was, but our tracker put four fingers in the air and said “Lions”.
 As we drove closer, we saw four lions fleeing the scene of a buffalo kill, and as the lions disappeared from sight, a group of hyenas and jackals descended on the carcass.
 It smelled awful and watching the hyenas and jackals tear at the dead buffalo’s flesh was a gruesome scene, but it was incredibly wild.

 At first it appeared as though the lions had abandoned their kill, but we soon realized they hadn’t gone far and were watching us from a short distance.
 If you look closely in the photo below, you can barely make out a lioness crouching between the trees in the background.
 So we zoomed in… And then zoomed in again…